9.1 PRIMITIVE EXTRACTION

 Quarry dust is prevented by continuously spraying the haul roads, the blast heaps, as well as all the crushing units.
 That is, all the sectors where dust may develop.
 The only dust observable in a South African quarry is that caused by the blast (fig. 175).

 For obvious reasons, this regulation is extremely important and, in Portugal, where water is abundant, it is not even expensive to implement.
 On the other hand this is not so in many parts of South Africa like Ulco, which has a very arid climate and consequently where water is difficult to obtain.
 Even than however, for the workers’ health sake, the quarries are maintained dust free.
-Going still further, Ulco is not a stone quarry, but rather a cement and lime factory which means, another potential sector of large quantities of dust development.
+Going still further, Ulco is not only a stone quarry, but also a cement and lime factory which means, another potential sector of large quantities of dust development.
 Figure 176 shows the Ulco factory and quarry from the air and practically no dust is noticeable, even though as the surrounding vegetation indicates, the local climate is rather arid.

 Still to do with construction and ornamental stone we go now to the extraction of marble.
 The interesting aspect here is that technology has already managed to do away with blasting which used to cause a lot of wastage due to cracking of the rock, even under very cautious controlled blasting.
-The method now use is a wire line impregnated with diamond chips.
+The method now used is a diamond wire, that is, a wire line impregnated with diamond chips.
 Figure 177 shows the control unit as well as the two sides of the wire loop.
 On the far side, out of the picture, there is a pulley positioned in such a fashion that the wire is in continuous contact with the marble to be cut.
 In other words it is the same principle as a jig saw.
 I can not resist to go back to the problem of heritage misusage.
 The background of figure 177 is completely filled with waste dumps, that is another example of shortsightedness, since nature is a human heritage to be preserved and not to be abused.

 Naturally mining is cheaper at the surface than underground.
 Hence, mining will only go underground if the desired material can no longer be extracted from the surface, or if that material does not outcrop.